DVL1 dishevelled.org

 panel.add(new JScrollPane(list), l.finalWideField());

 The final component in a LabelFieldLayout stretches vertically to cover space left at the bottom of its container.
-It can be either an empty component, such as Box.createGlue(), a wide label, or a wide field, such as a JList in a JScrollPane, as this image demonstrates:
+It can be either an empty component, such as Box.createGlue(), or a wide field, such as a JList in a JScrollPane:

 LabelFieldLayout example